mathigon/textbooks/content/codes/content.md

 {.fixme} Let's think about some ways we could possibly make sure that we know the correct message.

 Perhaps the simplest way to do it would be to send multiple copies of the same message.
-If we send two copies (animation), then we know that there's an error, but we won't know which is the correct message (if you've ever seen a movie where there are two people and one might be an evil twin, you've experienced this before!).
+If we send two copies (DIAGRAM), then we know that there's an error, but we won't know which is the correct message (if you've ever seen a movie where there are two people and one might be an evil twin, you've experienced this before!).
 This would be an [Error Detecting Code](gloss)
 If we send three copies, then we will know that there's an error, *and* be able to see which message is correct.
 This would be an [Error Correcting Code](gloss)
 But this would consume a lot of space!
 Imagine if you bought a state-of-the-art smartphone with 96 GB of memory, used this type of error correction.
 It would only be able to hold less than [[32]] GB of memory!
 Two thirds of it would be repeated data.